RanaivosonHerimanitra/Rangular/README.md

 * implement scaffolding of data supplied by the plumber API with schematics.

 * implement rxjs/dplyr syntax binding with working examples (Not sure It's the best way though).

+* Load created schematics template in an isolated folder.